Buy Oakleaf Hydrangea Shrub Online

 The Oakleaf Hydrangea bush is a native plant that gets its name from its beautiful large, shaped leaves, which are accented by its dramatic white flower blooms that will stay on the plant for months.
-The Oak leaf hydrangea’s white blooming flower buds appear in cone shaped clusters throughout the growing season.
+The Oak leaf hydrangea’s white blooming flower buds appear in cone-shaped clusters throughout the growing season.

 It has excellent fall foliage!
-The hydrangea shrub’s dark green leaves turn red orange with attractive shades of red bronze, crimson, or purple while the flowers turn a shade of pink.
+The hydrangea shrub’s dark green leaves turn red-orange with attractive shades of red bronze, crimson, or purple while the flowers turn a shade of pink.
 These color changes happen before the shrub loses its leaves in winter.
 The leaves are large and oblong, they can grow up to 8 inches long.

 This hardy Hydrangea quercifolia shrub grows up to 6-8 feet tall and wide.
 The Oakleaf hydrangea flower clusters grow on a 12 inch long stem.
-The Oakleaf hydrangea size will grow to the space you plant it in.
+The Oakleaf hydrangea size will grow in the space you plant it in.
 If you have a small space or container this will work for the plant.
 Looks great in woodland gardens too because it is shade loving.

 Pruning Oakleaf Hydrangea

 This elegant oakleaf hydrangea deciduous shrub requires little to no pruning, and with the occasional watering will bloom all summer long.

 This hydrangea blooms on old wood in early spring so be sure to avoid springtime pruning.
 The best time of year to prune Oak hydrangea's overall shape is in early summer after it finishes flowering.